Brittany-Reid/node_code_query/README.md

 If you recieve an error about already defined constants, use the `.clear` command to reset your REPL state.

 (Brittany: I need to re-add the newline button, sorry I forgot!
-Just copy the whole example code.)
+Just copy the whole example code.
+EDIT: should work now.)

 You will see the contents of the file outputed on the REPL.